FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 2. Sensory Profile

 Gamma-undecalactone is renowned for its strong, sweet, and creamy peach aroma, often described as having a fruity and slightly coconut-like character.
 It is a high-impact compound with a low odor threshold, making it effective even at low concentrations.
-Its role in formulations is typically as an impact note, providing a realistic and vibrant peach scent.
+Typically, it serves as an impact note in formulations, providing a realistic and rich peach scent or flavor.

 Citation hooks: FlavScents; peer-reviewed sensory literature